italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

     PID/(Q)EAA Issuance - Detailed flow

-**Steps 1-4 (Discovery):** The User selects the PID/(Q)EAA Provider using the Wallet Instance, the Metadata for the selected PID/(Q)EAA Provider are processed by the Wallet Instance.
+**Steps 1-4 (Discovery):** The User selects the PID/(Q)EAA Provider using the Wallet Instance, the Metadata for the selected PID/(Q)EAA Provider are processed by the Wallet Instance as defined in
+`Trust Evaluation Mechanism <https://italia.github.io/eudi-wallet-it-docs/versione-corrente/en/trust.html#trust-evaluation-mechanism>`_ section of this specification.

 .. note::